limeandcoconut/cowboy-hat/README.md

 ```

 ## Testing Cowboy Hat
 To test it just pull the repo, run `cowboy-hat` in the root dir, and trigger a change on either `test/test.js` or `src/code-to-test.js`.
 Everything is passing if you have 100% line coverage.
-The generated lcov applies to `src/code-to-test.js`; check it out to really see if it works.
+The generated `lcov.info` applies to `src/code-to-test.js`; check it out to really see if it works.

 ## Feedback ✉️
 It is greatly appreciated! 🎉